AWS re:Invent is a learning conference hosted by AWS for the global cloud-computing community.

 Coder’s goal is to remove the obstacles that prevent developers from doing what they do best, writing code; our goal is not to lock you into a proprietary ecosystem.
 At Coder, we assume that you and your team know what editors work best for you, what cloud providers you want to use, what workflows are best for your team.

 That’s why Coder takes an agnostic approach to the tools and platforms you use.
-Coder’s approach also gives you greater control over data and source code since it never needs to leave your infrastructure (depending upon your configurations), which is why it is used by some of the most security-conscious organizations and companies in the world like investment banks, hedge funds, retailers, asset managers, IT services firms, software providers, energy, military, and the intelligence community.
+Coder’s approach also gives you greater control over data and source code since it never needs to leave your infrastructure (depending upon your configurations).
+That’s why it is used by some of the most security-conscious organizations and companies in the world like investment banks, hedge funds, retailers, asset managers, IT services firms, software providers, energy, military, and the intelligence community.

 Codespaces billing is based on an hourly rate for actively running Codespaces with rates increased based upon the number of cores available to the Codespace.
 The hourly rate ranges from $0.18/hour for two cores up to $2.88/hour for a thirty-two-core Codespace.
 In addition, there is a $0.07/GB/month charge for storage.
 A developer using a 4 core Codespace for eight hours a day would cost $60.48 (not including storage) for a month assuming twenty-one working days.